-The school does not allow food and other outside items to be brought into classes or lunches to recognize birthdays.
+The school does NOT allow food and other outside items to be brought into classes or lunches to recognize birthdays or other celebrations.

 BOOK BAGS / BACKPACKS

 All book bags and backpacks must be kept in lockers.
 Small bags and purses may be acceptable at the discretion of the school administration.
 The school will not be liable for any loss, theft, or damage to valuables, book bags, or its contents.